 Are Vegan Omega-3s as Effective as Fish Oil Supplements?

 The effectiveness of Omegas depends on the type of Omega-fatty acid and the amount.
 So for example, 100 mg of vegan DHA from algae would be considered as effective as 100 mg of DHA from fish.
 However, because microalgae is the original source of sea-sourced Omegas, it tends to be more concentrated than fish.
-One softgel of vegan DHA & EPA can really pack in the good fats compared to one softgel of fish oil.
+One softgel of vegan DHA & EPA can really pack in more good fats compared to one softgel of fish oil.

-Choosing Sustainable Omega-3s
+Choosing the Right Omega-3s